Get

 Image Credit: Daria Lixoveteckay, Shutterstock

 Cracked paws may also indicate a lack of specific nutrients in your dog’s diet or problems with absorption.
 For example, zinc-responsive dermatosis can cause crusty and cracked footpads.
 This can be caused by a diet deficient in zinc, or some breeds, especially Huskies and Malamutes, may not absorb zinc properly from their diet.
-Supplements can address some nutritional imbalances, but it’s always best to speak to your vet before adding any to your pet’s diet.
+Supplements can address some nutritional imbalances, but it’s always best to speak to a vet before adding any to your pet’s diet.

 3. Autoimmune Diseases